 - Obtain regular eye exams.
 The National Eye Institute (NEI) publishes that this is the best way to ensure that your eyes are in the best health possible.
 An eye exam can catch potential issues right away and aid in maintaining eye and vision health.

-- Don't smoke.
+- Do not smoke.
 Smoking can increase the risk for many physical health issues, including optic nerve damage, macular degeneration related to age, and cataracts — all of which can negatively impact vision.

 - Practice good hygiene.
 Wash your hands and face thoroughly and regularly.
 Keep cosmetics and chemicals out of the eyes.
 If you wear contacts, clean and store them properly.